RE-OPENING TRINITY PLAN & PROCEDURES

 10. Please refrain from shaking hands or touching others and practice physical distancing.
 Hand sanitizer will be made available in the entryway and at the Connection Center in the lobby.

 12. CONSIDER SITTING OUTSIDE TO LISTEN TO THE SERVICE if you are not yet ready to return.
-We have speakers for the back parking lot (above BBQ) and the doors and windows will be open.
+We have speakers for the back parking lot (above BBQ) and the doors will be open.
 You can then enjoy some fellowship outside after service when leaving, while still practicing safe physical distancing.

 Please use your own good judgment regarding personal attendance.
 If you are high-risk, please consider not attending when we first begin meeting again.
 Staying at home a bit longer may make a big difference.
 Should you decide to attend, please be respectful of others and take all necessary precautions.
 Considering our attendees that are both over the age of 65 and that have underlying medical conditions is important.